StrangeBeeCorp/docs/docs/thehive/setup/operations/backup-restore.md

 #### Data and index

-Before starting TheHive, if there is an index, ensure the index in Elasticsearch match the data in Cassandra otherwise this would imply unpredictive behavior.
+Before starting TheHive, if there is an index, ensure the index in Elasticsearch matches the data in Cassandra otherwise this would imply unpredictive behavior.
 You can force resync (reindex all data) by adding `db.janusgraph.forceDropAndRebuildIndex = true` in application.conf.

 !!!
 Warning "Remove this line once TheHive is started"